 Millions of people from all around the world connect on eBay.
-Each time that happens—about 69 times every second—something positive happens in the world.
-These are the stories of everyday people on eBay making an extraordinary difference in the lives of others.
+Each time that happens—about 69 times every second—something positive occurs in the world.
+We created Everyday Heroes to tell the stories of the people of eBay who are making an extraordinary difference in the lives of others.

 When seven-year-old Mareto saw his Cosmic Star Ceiling for the first time, he knew instantly why he loved it: “Now I don’t have to be scared anymore,” he said.
 Nighttime is particularly tough for Mareto, who is on the autism spectrum and has generalized anxiety disorder.
 The first night with his new ceiling, Mareto slept 11 straight hours.

 “Spiritually, it fills my soul doing these star ceilings.
 I’m giving something to a child that’s helping them to sleep or deal with pain.
-How humbling to touch a child’s life.” - Theresa Goldberg, co-founder, GloMania USA and StarMakerFX
+How humbling to touch a child’s life,” said Theresa Goldberg, co-founder, GloMania USA and StarMakerFX.

 Mareto was born in Ethiopia at the time of a super moon.
 His mother, Lauren Casper, says he’s always been fascinated by the moon.
 So when Theresa and Alber Goldberg planned the Cosmic Star Ceiling for Mareto it had to have a magnificent moon.